NichUniversity/Traffic-Laws/README.md

 Features

-Data Integration: Combines multiple traffic violation datasets into a unified format for analysis.
+ - Data Integration: Combines multiple traffic violation datasets into a unified format for analysis.

-Violation Analysis: Tracks frequency, distribution, and trends of red light and speeding violations.
+ - Violation Analysis: Tracks frequency, distribution, and trends of red light and speeding violations.

-Statistical Insights: Identifies correlations between different types of violations and high-risk areas.
+ - Statistical Insights: Identifies correlations between different types of violations and high-risk areas.

-Modular Design: Can be extended to include additional violation types or other datasets (e.g., DUI, parking violations).
+ - Modular Design: Can be extended to include additional violation types or other datasets (e.g., DUI, parking violations).

 Technologies

-Programming Language: C++/Python (specify what you used)
+ - Programming Language: C++/Python (specify what you used)

-Data Handling: CSV parsing, vector/array manipulation, or pandas (if Python)
+ - Data Handling: CSV parsing, vector/array manipulation, or pandas (if Python)

-Analysis Tools: Sorting, filtering, and aggregation functions to summarize trends
+ - Analysis Tools: Sorting, filtering, and aggregation functions to summarize trends

 Use Cases

-Municipal traffic departments can identify problem intersections or roads.
+ - Municipal traffic departments can identify problem intersections or roads.

-Law enforcement can prioritize enforcement efforts based on violation patterns.
+ - Law enforcement can prioritize enforcement efforts based on violation patterns.

-Researchers and policy analysts can study driver behavior trends.
+ - Researchers and policy analysts can study driver behavior trends.

 How to Run

-Load your red light violation and speeding violation datasets.
+ - Load your red light violation and speeding violation datasets.

-Merge datasets using the provided scripts or program.
+ - Merge datasets using the provided script

 Analyze trends using the provided functions.